neondatabase/website/content/docs/connect/connect-from-any-app.md

 Some Java-based tools that use the pgJDBC driver for connecting to PostgreSQL, such as DBeaver, DataGrip, and CLion, do not support inclusion of a user name and password in a database connection string.
 When you find that a full connection string is not accepted, try entering the user name and password values in the appropriate fields in the tool's UI when configuring a connection to Neon.

-Your connection pooling configuration in Neon may affect connections from certain applications and clients, requiring you to adjust your connection string or your Neon connection pooling configuration.
-This issue is known to affect Prisma Client and Prisma Migrate.
+Certain applications and clients such as Prisma Client or Prisma Migrate may require adjusting your connection string or your Neon connection pooling configuration.
 For more information, see [Connection pooling](../connection-pooling).
 </Admonition>

 ## Where do I obtain a password?